Officially and painstakingly selected by VG247, these are the best Xbox One games.

 The latest addition to the list is Dontnod’s flawed, but supremely interesting, Vampyr.
 There’s not much else like it available on Xbox One, and fans of Victorian gothic ambience and hefty exposition should definitely give it a look.

 Earlier this year we added Capcom’s life-consuming action-RPG Monster Hunter World to the list, as well as overnight streaming sensation Fortnite: Battle Royale.
 Microsoft’s first AAA-exclusive of the year – Sea of Thieves – dropped in March.
 Despite some launch issues, it’s such swashbuckling fun that it’s made our list too.

-And now, in alphabetical order: the best games on Xbox One.
+And now, in alphabetical order:

 A stand out both for the horror genre and the Aliens property, Alien Isolation came out of left field.
 A first-person adventure from a team near synonymous with real time strategy?
 A really, genuinely good licensed game?
 Who could have predicted this?

 Alien Isolation isn’t a shooter – it’s a stealth game, and an unusual one in that the Alien AI is very hard to predict.
 Although it ruffled the feathers of those who like to “win” games by playing the system, for those in it for the atmosphere nothing beats the dread of having no clue where the creature might pop up next, or if it’ll sniff you out this time.

 Assassin’s Creed: Origins

 Assassin’s Creed: Origins looks incredible in 4K on the Xbox One X, which is especially amazing considering the size and density of its open world.
 The bright desert landscapes and cities are a sight to behold – well worth a look if you’ve got the tech.